Kinematics Modeling Network for Video-based Human Pose Estimation: Experiments

 \subsubsection{Implementation details}

-Following previous works \cite{DKD,RPSTN}, we take the SimpleBaseline \cite{SimpleBaseline} pretrained on the MPII \cite{MPII} dataset as the pose initializer (ResNet-101) and feature encoder (ResNet-50).
-Furthermore, to make a faire comparison with existing methods, keeping consistency with works \cite{LSTMPose,DKD,RPSTN}, we also: randomly select contiguous 5 frames from each training video clip; adopt the same data augmentation settings as \cite{LSTMPose,DKD,RPSTN} including random scaling, rotation, and flipping; use the Adam \cite{Adam} optimizer to train the model and the training epoch is set to 100 following \cite{RPSTN}.
+Following \cite{RPSTN}, SimpleBaseline \cite{SimpleBaseline} takes ResNet-101 as the backbone and is used as the pose initializer.
+SimpleBaseline \cite{SimpleBaseline} that takes ResNet-50 as the backbone is chosen as the feature encoder.
+Both pose initializer and feature encoder are pre-trained on the MPII \cite{MPII} dataset.
+Furthermore, to make a fair comparison with existing methods, keeping consistency with works \cite{DKD,RPSTN}, we also: randomly select 5 contiguous frames from each training video clip; adopt the same data augmentation settings as \cite{DKD,RPSTN} including random scaling, rotation, and flipping; use the Adam \cite{Adam} optimizer to train the model and the training epoch is set to 100 following \cite{RPSTN}.
 The learning rate is initialized to 0.005, and the batch size is set to 16 on the Penn Action dataset.
-Because the scale of Sub-JHMDB dataset is smaller that that of Penn Action dataset, the learning rate and batch size are set to 0.001 and 8, respectively.
-All experiments are conducted on two NVIDIA GeForce GTX 3080 GPUs.
+Because the scale of the Sub-JHMDB dataset is smaller than that of Penn Action dataset, the learning rate and batch size are set to 0.001 and 8.
+All experiments are conducted on two NVIDIA GeForce RTX 3080Ti GPUs.